 The mystery only thickened after the launch of a satellite dubbed Aeronomy of Ice in the Mesosphere (AIM) in 2007, when AIM spotted a type of "stealth" noctilucent cloud made of smaller ice crystals less than 30 nanometers (a red blood cell is about 10,000 nanometers).
 Such clouds appear to stay in the upper atmosphere all the time.

 "They're just so tiny that they don't scatter light efficiently," Thomas said.

-AIM has also found a strong resemblance between the noctilucent clouds and tropospheric clouds that hover near Earth's surface, which suggests that the dynamics of near-space weather may not be incredibly strange after all.
+AIM has also found a strong resemblance between noctilucent clouds and tropospheric clouds that hover near Earth's surface, which suggests that the dynamics of near-space weather may not be incredibly strange after all.

-Researchers speculate that the origin and spread of the clouds is linked to patterns of climate change associated with the modern era.
+Researchers speculate that the origin and spread of the clouds are linked to patterns of climate change associated with the modern era.
 But they are not ruling out a host of other possible factors, including methane, carbon dioxide, the number of meteors seeding the upper atmosphere, and even the 11-year sunspot cycle.

-"I think the jury's still out on that," Thomas said.
-"We're just trying to understand now how clouds form and how they vary."
+"I think the jury's still out on that," Thomas said."We're just trying to understand now how clouds form and how they vary."

 - NASA Readies Satellite to Scan Earth's Highest Clouds

 - Space Station Crew Photographs Mysterious Clouds that Shine at Night